calebmsword/kivy/README.md

 ```

 With this change, then `pos_in_b = convert_pos(input=a, output=b)` returns a Vector describing the position of `a` in the parent coordinates of `b` and sets the variable `pos_in_b` to a Vector representing this position. `pos_in_b[0]` or `pos_in_b.x` returns the x value of the converted coordinates and `pos_in_b[1]` or `pos_in_b.y` returns the y value of the converted coordinates.

+Kivy Vectors are a subclass of Python lists.
+Therefore, you can treat the return value of `convert_pos` as a list if you want.
+However, by making it a Vector, we add additional conveniences that an experienced user can choose to take advantage of if they want.

 We will also make one more alteration to this method.
 The reason for this will be clear in a moment.